Every question you need to ask about running stats

 Is 'more' better?

-Possession and game state: difference-makers?
+Possession and score-line: difference-makers?

 Do teams 'run' more when they don't have the ball (and vice versa)?
 Do they 'run' more when they're trailing a game (and vice versa)?
 How would this affect your interpretation of running data after a match?